tamistechassessment/skeletor/README.md

      - They are probably not doing all the assertion needed
      - They are not covering all the test scenarios

-`NOTE:  to run the tests from IntelliJ you should be able to just right click on the test Class or Method and select "Run '<test>'"`
+`NOTE:  if you are using IntelliJ, to run the tests you should be able to just right click on the test Class or Method and select "Run '<test>'"`

 **Part 2:  Web UI Technical Assessment**